CutFlame/MCDSaveEdit/README.md

 ### External Credits and Licenses

 Images from the game are subject to copyright by Mojang.
-They are extracted at runtime from the .pak files installed as part of the Minecraft: Dungeons game files.
+They are extracted at runtime from the .pak files that are installed as part of the Minecraft: Dungeons game files.

 [DungeonTools](https://github.com/HellPie/DungeonTools) © Diego Russi ([AGPL 3.0](https://github.com/HellPie/DungeonTools/blob/master/LICENSE))